-Nearly 10 per cent of Australian adults suffer from obstructive sleep apnoea, insomnia or restless leg syndrome, costing the Australian economy more than $5 billion every year.
-This doesn’t even account for the numerous other factors including ageing, stress, obesity and other sleep disorders that are keeping countless Australians awake at night.
-If you are struggling to get enough quality sleep, snuggling with this bed buddy may help.
+Nearly 10 per cent of Australian adults suffer from obstructive sleep apnoea, insomnia or restless leg syndrome, costing the economy more than $5 billion every year.
+And this doesn’t even account for factors such as ageing, stress and obesity that keep countless Australians awake at night.
+If you’re struggling to get enough quality sleep, snuggling with this bed buddy may help.

-Weighted blankets have risen in popularity over the past few years and are becoming a more mainstream non-pharmacological tool to help ensure a good night’s sleep.
-These blankets are usually filled with plastic pellets, glass beads and additional layers of fabric to add weight to them.
+Weighted blankets have risen in popularity over the past few years and are becoming a more mainstream non-pharmacological tool to help get a good night’s sleep.
+They are usually filled with plastic pellets, glass beads and additional layers of fabric to add weight to them.

-Weighted blankets work in a similar way to touch pressure therapy, which can increase the serotonin your brain releases.
-The additional pressure can help to create a sense of calmness and wellbeing, making it easier to fall and stay asleep.
+Weighted blankets work in a similar way to touch pressure therapy, which can increase the serotonin released by your brain.
+The additional pressure can help to create a sense of calmness and wellbeing, making it easier to fall asleep and stay there.
 This can reduce tossing and turning during the night, resulting in a calmer sleep.